 Whether different assessments are performed individually or in combination, the results produced from cybersecurity assessment services can be used to create a strong foundation for any manufacturer’s cybersecurity strategy.
-This will bring about better informed cybersecurity policies and procedures protected by advanced response tactics, techniques and procedures.
+This will bring about better-informed cybersecurity policies and procedures protected by advanced response tactics, techniques, and procedures.

 CERTITUDE SECURITY™-conducted cybersecurity risk assessments, for example, allow our manufacturing clients to focus on specific threats or threat actors and determine the probability that these factors will result in exposure and/or loss.

-Cybersecurity assessments are especially valuable to manufacturers because they allow for those in charge to both identify and learn about cyber risks, exploits, and other vulnerabilities in systems that they may have never discovered until a successful breach occurred.
+Cybersecurity assessments are especially valuable to manufacturers because they allow those in charge to identify and learn about cyber risks, exploits, and other vulnerabilities in systems that they may have never discovered until a successful breach occurred.
 As CERTITUDE SECURITY™ puts it, “you cannot manage what you fail to measure.”